purescript/purescript.github.io/src/posts/2014-03-09-First-Steps.markdown

 ### Conclusion

-That\'s all for this post.
-We\'ve seen how to use enough of the basics of `psc` and `psci` to compile and execute simple PureScript programs.
+That's all for this post.
+We've seen how to use enough of the basics of `psc` and `psci` to compile and execute simple PureScript programs.
 If you would like more information, the [PureScript documentation](http://docs.purescript.org) lists all of the options for both `psc` and `psci`.

 Until next time\...